 Risk of injury if the wheelchair is not properly secured

 In the event of an accident, braking manoeuvre, etc. you may suffer serious injuries from flying wheelchair parts.

-- Always remove the rear wheels when transporting the wheelchair. - Firmly secure all wheelchair components in the means of transport to prevent them from coming loose during the journey.
+Firmly secure all wheelchair components in the means of transport to prevent them from coming loose during the journey.